php-dev-br/laravel-doc-pt-br/collections.md

     // ['name' => 'Diego', 'age' => 23]

-Like the [where](#method-where) method, you may pass one argument to the `firstWhere` method.
-In this scenario, the `firstWhere` method will return the first item where the given item key's value is "truthy":

-    $collection->firstWhere('age');

-    // ['name' => 'Linda', 'age' => 14]

 <a name="method-flatmap"></a>

 #### `flatMap()` {#collection-method}

 The `flatMap` method iterates through the collection and passes each value to the given callback.
 The callback is free to modify the item and return it, thus forming a new collection of modified items.
-Then, the array is flattened by a level:
+Then, the array is flattened by a
+level:

     $collection = collect([
         ['name' => 'Sally'],